 The Palombaro Lungo is under Piazza Vittorio Veneto, the main square in Matera.
 The entrance ticket is 3 €.

-Walks across the suspending Tibetan bridge on Ravine River, take the trails of Parco della Murgia and enjoy the views of Sasso Caveoso and Sasso Barissano from cliffs in the park.
+Walk across the suspending Tibetan bridge on Ravine River, take the trails of Parco della Murgia, and enjoy the views of Sasso Caveoso and Sasso Barissano from cliffs in the park.

 Crossing the suspending Tibetan Bridge over Ravina is one of the most exciting things to do in Matera Italy!
 And, hiking the trails of Parco della Murgia is among the best things to do in Matera for nature lovers who enjoy chasing great views on their travelers.